Last updated on October 2nd, 2023 at 04:23 pm

 Helicopters push air down and experience an upward reaction force.

 Birds and airplanes also fly by exerting force on air.
 For example, the wings of a bird force air downward and backward in order to get a lift and move forward respectively.

 Acceleration of objects under Action-Reaction forces – Newton’s Third Law

 Since the action-reaction forces act on different objects, they generally produce different magnitudes of accelerations (considering the objects are of different mass) for the object pair.

 a stone falls back on the ground

 When a stone is dropped from a height it exerts a force on the earth that is equal and opposite to the gravitational pull the earth exerts on the stone.
-Here any one of these force pair can be taken as action and the other one becomes its reaction.
+Here any one of these force pairs can be taken as action and the other one becomes its reaction.

 Still, the stone falls on the earth before the earth moves upwards to grab the stone.
 This is because the stone has a much higher acceleration than the earth in this scenario.

 Details of this are available here: a stone falls towards the earth but the earth doesn’t.